 - Improved AD-like deficits in a mouse model of AD to a greater degree than currently approved drugs.

-- It is currently in a clinical trial for the treatment of MCI in Australia.
+- It is currently moving towards clinical trials for treatement of MCI and AD in the US.

 Ongoing Drug Development